arivera12/OneLine/README.md

 For questions, quote or <a href="https://www.youtube.com/watch?v=oqxUwLM5_hc" target="_blank">demo</a> of the service you can contact me via email at anthony.revocodez@gmail.com

-Quotes are based on a tool which reverse engineering your database and estimates based on the tables, fields and table relationship design.
+Quotes are based on a Botoneline which reverse engineering your database and estimates based on the tables, fields and table relationship design.

-### Pre Requisites of OneLine Robot
-- LibreTranslate web server on local/remote network (docker is what I use and should be prefered)
-- EF Core Tools (dotnet tool install --global dotnet-ef --version 5.0.15)

 ## Roadmap